 However, what makes it different from simple date or day-date features is that it considers the number of days in a month and leap years, eliminating the need for constant adjustments.

-This unique part of a timepiece is often paired with a perpetual calendar.
-And like the name may already hint, it shows the current phase of the Moon.
+This unique part of a timepiece is often paired with a calendar feature.
+And like the name already hints, it shows the various phases of the moon.